A Church turned Festive Assembly Hall

-In 1582, when the University of Würzburg was founded by Catholic Prince-Bishop Julius Echter von Mespelbrunn, the founder decided that it should also have its own church.
-Today, this church no longer serves as a house of prayer but as a location for university functions, concerts and conferences.
-The name Neubaukirche (newly built church) is said to be derived from the fact that in the 16th century, the University's church was the new build in the city of Würzburg.
+In 1582, the University of Würzburg founder, Catholic Prince-Bishop Julius Echter von Mespelbrunn, decided that the university should also have its own church.
+Today, this church no longer serves as a house of prayer but as a location for university functions, concerts, and conferences.
+The name Neubaukirche (Newly Built Church) is said to be derived from the fact that in the 16th century, the university’s church was the new build in the city of Würzburg.

-On 8 September 1591, the university church was solemnly consecrated, and in the following year, the entire structure of university and church was completed.
+On 8 September 1591, the university church was solemnly consecrated, and in the following year, the construction of the university and the church was completed.

 Swedish invasion halts restoration

-Construction was thus completed very quickly – too quickly, as it turned out.
-Soon afterwards, substantial work became necessary to conserve the structure.
-In 1626, the vault had to be dismantled and it even became necessary to unroof the steeple.
+Construction was completed very quickly – too quickly, it turned out.
+Soon afterwards, substantial work was required to conserve the structure.
+In 1626, the vault had to be dismantled and the roof of the steeple had to be removed.
 Restoration work was not yet in full swing when it was halted in 1631 by the Swedish invasion.
-After that, the church was left without a roof and vault, falling victim to the elements for almost 70 years.
+Following the invasion, the church was left without a roof and a vault, and fell victim to the elements for almost 70 years.

 In 1696, Prince-Bishop Johann Gottfried von Guttenberg had the church restored by artist Antonio Petrini.
 A new vault and roof were put in place, three more buttresses were added to the existing six on the southern side, and the second floor of the steeple as well as the octagon above it were built.
 Once these measures were completed, the steeple had received an appearance that remained largely unchanged to this day.